 Managing Presets And Styles

+Still not tired of this in-depth discussion on adjustments?
 Once you get the hang of presets and styles, you inevitably come at a point that you like to delete some and organize others in folders.
 Deleting presets is simple, as there is an option for that in the tool’s preset menu.
 The same is true for styles, but you need the Styles and Presets tool for that.

 - Windows 7 or 8: C:\Users\user_name\AppData\Local\CaptureOne

 Here you will find a Presets60 folder and a Styles folder.
 Organize in folders to your liking.
-Next, make a backup or copy them to the similar folders on another computer.
+Next, make a backup or copy them to similar folders on another computer.
 Presets and styles are cross-platform compatible, so you can use them on both a Mac and Windows system.